Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

               '"team mystic" OR "team valor" OR "team instinct"'
 ```

-We also need to define the maximum number of tweets that we want to collect, and the maximum number of tweets that we want to recieve from each query that we send:
+We also need to define the maximum number of tweets that we want to collect, and the maximum number of tweets that we want to receive from each query that we send:

 ```python